If you want to get PrEP, you have to ask a doctor or nurse.

-In February 2016, Health Canada approved Truvada for use in combination with safer sex practices to reduce the possibility of sexually acquired HIV.
+Health Canada has approved Truvada for use in combination with safer sex practices to reduce the possibility of sexually acquired HIV.
 Typically Truvada – the brand name of PrEP – will cost about $800-1000 a month.
 However, cheaper generic versions of the drug can be as low as $250 a month at some pharmacies across Ontario.
 Generics have been approved by Health Canada and are as effective as Truvada.

 In September 2017, the Ontario government added PrEP to it’s provincial formulary.
 This means that if you have difficulties getting coverage, you can apply to receive coverage through the Trillium Drug Program, Ontario Disability Support Program, and Ontario Works.
 You must have a valid Ontario health card in order to be eligible.
-If you have questions about coverage, you should talk with somebody from an HIV/AIDS service organization, people who do HIV testing, or organizations that work around sexual health.
+If you have questions about coverage, you should talk with somebody from an HIV/AIDS service organization, people who do HIV testing, or organizations that work in sexual health.

 If you’re thinking of asking your doctor about PrEP, but you’re afraid you won’t know how to ask about it, check out the script below.
 You can even download it and take it with you.

 In countries like Australia and the UK you can order generic PrEP online and have it shipped directly to your home.
 In Canada, it is illegal for a permanent resident to receive medication by mail or courier from outside the country.
 However, a Canadian resident can enter the US, pick up, and return with up to 90 days of prescribed medication for personal use.
 Right now the cost of generic PrEP is about $45 (Canadian) a month.
 If you are interested in learning more about how you can order generic PrEP online check out our guide: The PrEP You Want.